Existence of steady Navier-Stokes flows exterior to an infinite cylinder

 Our interest is to construct a solution for $f$ that does not decay in the vertical direction.
-This configuration includes the 2D exterior problem for the steady Navier-Stokes system if one takes $f=(f_1(x),f_2(x),0)$.
-It is well-known that this problem has characteristic difficulties due to the lack of certain embeddings in 2D unbounded domains and to the famous Stokes paradox \cite{CF1961, KS1992, Galdi2004, Russo2010, Galdi2011}.
+This configuration includes the planar exterior problem for the steady Navier-Stokes system if one takes $f=(f_1(x),f_2(x),0)$.
+It is well-known that this problem has characteristic difficulties due to the lack of certain embeddings in two-dimensional unbounded domains and to the Stokes paradox \cite{CF1961, KS1992, Galdi2004, Russo2010, Galdi2011}.
 There are many open problems although mathematically fundamental.
-For an overview of the field, see the recent survey \cite{KR2023} by Korobkov-Ren.
+For an overview, see the recent survey \cite{KR2023} by Korobkov-Ren.

-Because of the absence of general theory, it is an important subject to construct 2D steady Navier-Stokes flows for given data $\Omega,f,b$ belonging to an appropriate class, and to study their properties at infinity.
+Because of the absence of general theory, it is an important subject to construct planar steady Navier-Stokes flows for given data $\Omega,f,b$ belonging to an appropriate class, and to study their properties at infinity.
 There are two approaches in this context.
 One is based on symmetry.
 We impose symmetry on the given data to improve decay of solutions by cancellation in integrals; see \cite{Galdi2004, Russo2009, Galdi2011, Yamazaki2011, PR2012, Yamazaki2016, Yamazaki2018} for the work in this direction.